-In itself, "snob" refers to people who imitate behaviors of other people who consider themselves superior or distinguished in a specific field.
-The snobby effect is due to this type of behavior.
-That is, people who are not distinguished but who want to acquire certain exclusive or differentiated goods as if they were distinguished.
+In itself, the term "snob" refers to people who consider themselves superior or distinguished in a specific element or field.
+The snob effect relates to the behavior of people who are not necessarily distinguished in this way, but seek to acquire the certain exclusive or differentiated goods that a snob might have.

-On the other hand, we must emphasize that the snobbish effect causes the choices that consumers make when buying to be studied, explaining that we are not always totally rational when we choose one product over another.
+It must be emphasized that the snobbish effect causes the choices that consumers make when buying to be studied, to explain that we are not always completely rational when we choose one product over another.

 - Prestigious brand clothing.
-There are some brands in which the prices skyrocket and do not really correspond to the material that has been used (whether raw material, machinery or human capital).
-The attractiveness of the brands, the margin of the quality of their products and the exclusivity is what allows placing such high prices on some products.
-As the price increases, the number of people who buy said product grows (their demand grows), because they tend to think that it is more exclusive and they buy more.
+Couture or designer clothing has over-inflated prices which do not necessarily correspond to the material in which it is comprised of whether it is the raw material, machinery or human capital.
+The attractiveness of the brand or label, the margin of the quality of the product and the measure of its exclusivity is what allows placing exorbitant prices on these products, over-inflating its worth.
+As the price increases, the number of people who desire to obtain such products increases, leading to a growth of sales.
+The more exclusive a product seems, the more people desire it.

 - Wine and Spirits.
 The perception of quality affects the price.
 The higher the price, the higher perceived quality of the wine, thus the more it is consumed.
 Luxury brands are often celebrity endorsed, causing demand to skyrocket.

 - Luxury cars.
 In fairness, luxury cars do come with upgrades that an averaged priced car does not have.
 This would include things like fabrics and finishes, extra safeguards and enhanced technology.
 While these upgrades do add a tangible value, they are not essential.
 However, car manufacturers assure that slick marketing, celebrity endorsement and pop culture product placement reiterates the idea that only a select few can access this product.